WanGiron/LIRI-project/README.md

  node liri.js spotify-this-song <any song name>

+ * To get a gif image just type on the command line:

+ node liri.js giphy-this <any name>

  * To do what it says type in the command line:

  node liri.js do-what-it-says